Workers fine tune medical diagnostic equipment.

 Communication skills.
 Medical equipment repairers must effectively communicate technical information by telephone, in writing, and in person when speaking to clients, supervisors, and co-workers.

 Dexterity.
 Many tasks, such as connecting or attaching parts and using hand tools, require a steady hand and good hand-eye coordination.

 Mechanical skills.
 Medical equipment repairers must be familiar with medical components and systems and how they interact.
 Often, repairers must disassemble and reassemble major parts for repair.

 Physical stamina.
 Standing, crouching, and bending in awkward positions are common when making repairs to equipment.
-Therefore, workers should be physically fit enough as to not tire.
+Therefore, workers should be physically fit.